EighteenZi/rocksdb_wiki/Terminology.md

-**iterator**: iterators are used by users to query keys in a range in sorted order.
+**Iterator**: iterators are used by users to query keys in a range in sorted order.
 See https://github.com/facebook/rocksdb/wiki/Basic-Operations#iteration

-**point lookup** and **range lookup**: In RocksDB, point lookup means Get() and range lookup means reading data using a iterator.
+**Point lookup**: In RocksDB, point lookup means reading one key using Get().

+**Range lookup**: Range lookup means reading a range of keys using an Iterator.

-**SST File** or **data file**: SST stands for Sorted Sequence Table.
+**SST File** (**data file** - **SST table**): SST stands for Sorted Sequence Table.
 They are persistent files storing data.
 In the file keys are usually organized in sorted order so that a key or iterating position can be identifies through a binary search.

 **LSM-tree**: See the definition in https://en.wikipedia.org/wiki/Log-structured_merge-tree RocksDB is LSM-tree-based storage engine.